Table of Contents

-Love Is the Greatest
+Love – The Greatest

 The apostle John wrote, “Beloved, let us love one another, for love is of God; and everyone who loves is born of God and knows God.
 He who does not love does not know God, for God is love…And we have known and believed the love that God has for us.
 God is love, and he who abides in love abides in God, and God in him” (1 John 4:7, 8, 16).

-Love is the greatest of all virtues because:
+This divine quality is the greatest of all virtues because:

-As a manner of life, love is more real, more triumphant, more fulfilling, than having the various gifts of the Spirit, which is enumerated in 1 Corinthians chapter twelve (v.
-31).
+As a manner of life, love is more real, more triumphant, more fulfilling, than having the various gifts of the Spirit, which is enumerated in 1 Corinthians chapter twelve (verse 31).
 Loving God and man is the highest illustration of harmony with the Divine (Matthew 22:37–40).
 Love exhibited in the life of the Christian is the great test of the genuineness of his life (Isaiah 58:6–8; Matthew 25:34–40).

-It Reflects Christ
+It Reflects the Divine Nature

 To be a Christian is to be like Christ, who “went about doing good” (Acts 10:38).
 This means that Christians are those who walk in the path that Christ went which is doing good to all who need assistance.
 They do it with no selfish motive, but simply because the love of God fills their minds.
 They can’t help it.
 It comes natural to them.
 “It is God who works in you both to will and to do for His good pleasure” (Philippians 2:13)